 Lyn Gerfin, E-RYT 500

-She has a unique ability to guide students of all levels to their edge while being in tune with their individual needs.
+Lyn has a unique ability to guide students of all levels to their edge while being in tune with their individual needs.
 Clarifying that sometimes being at your edge means backing off not pushing ahead.
 Through humor, “Lyn Spin”, compassion and “tough love”, Lyn encourages her students to focus on the process, not the outcome.
 She believes in not just giving students what they want, but more importantly, inspiring them to discover what they need.
 Weaving in mental practices that speak directly to them and their life – keeping it real and raw on the mat since life is not always easy off the mat.
-Many students have followed Lyn for almost twenty years…getting what they need.
+Many students have followed Lyn for almost thirty years…getting what they need.

 Lyn has been teaching in Ridgefield, CT for over 20 years.
 Including corporate and private group classes.
 She is a founder of Buddhi Mat Yoga Studio established in 2009.
 During her tenure as Yoga Director, she was known for her qualified teachers and quality classes.
 As well as her commitment to not falling in line with the newest yoga fitness fad.
 To teach what she believes – that the practice of yoga is not just about the pose.